beauhodes/beauhodes.github.io/_posts/2021-05-12-ethereum-scaling.md

 <br/>

 ### **What’s the Ethereum gas issue?**
 Lately, Ethereum ($ETH) gas fees have skyrocketed, cutting into the pockets of transactors and completely blocking out some low-capital participants.
-For those who aren’t familiar, gas fees are fees paid to process a transaction on Ethereum, and they go up as network congestion grows.
+For those who aren’t familiar, gas fees are fees paid to process a transaction on the Ethereum blockchain, whose native token (Ethereum) is the second largest cryptocurrency behind only Bitcoin.
+Gas fees go up as network congestion grows.
 As an example, let’s say you wanted to swap .005 ETH (at the time of this writing, worth about $20) for USDT, which is worth $1 each, through Uniswap.
 Uniswap is a DeFi application that allows you to, among other things, swap two Ethereum-based tokens.
 When I attempt to do this swap today, May 12th, 2021, this happens:
 <br/>
 <p align="center">
   <img src="/resources/ETHSwap.jpg" width="350" title="ETH for USDT Swap">
 </p>
 <br/>
-That’ll be a $350 gas fee, sir.
+That’ll be a $350 gas fee.
 Insane - I would be at a **net loss** of about $330 just from swapping one token to another.
 To get a better picture of why this is, let's take a look at the Ethereum gas and daily transaction charts from 2018 to today:
 <br/>
 <br/>
 <p align="center">